Increasingly mercenary and unaltrustic global culture

 In a typical bait-and-switch (and I've been at the unpleasant receiving end in my career more than once alas), much was promised up front: remote work, added benefits, extra time off, increased pay, advancements, flexible schedule, etc., but then as time progressed the hours increased, and most of the other promises were the inverse of the promise.
 It wouldn't be long before I found a position elsewhere in those few cases.

-In fact, we have a 100% volunteer-run charitable non-profit that helps create the workforce we really need, since we are building this industry from the ground up.
+In fact, at one of the organizations I founded and run, we have a 100% volunteer-run across 6 continents charitable non-profit, that helps create the workforce we really need at some of the other companies, since we are building some of the industries from the ground up.

-The really engaged volunteers after a while become candidates to be hired over the various for-profit organizations.
+The really engaged volunteers after a while (typically 1-3 years of 4-6 hours per week as unpaid volunteers) become candidates to be hired over the various for-profit organizations.

 These truly motivated and excited people are the ones we really want of course.